Table of Contents

 A Code of Conduct at work, also called a workplace code of ethics, is a set of guidelines and principles that both employers and employees must follow.
 It guides staff on how to behave properly at work and is usually part of the employee handbook.

 The Human Resources (HR) department typically provides new employees with training material to learn the company's Code of Conduct.
-Each company's Code of Conduct may contain different rules, and the strictness with which a company enforces the rules may differ.
+Each company may have different rules, and the strictness with which a company enforces the rules may differ.

 Picture